 Sellers must trust that the bank issuing the letter of credit is legitimate, and that the bank will pay as agreed.
 If sellers have any doubts, they can use a "confirmed" letter of credit, which means that another (presumably more trustworthy) bank will guarantee payment.
 Sellers typically get letters of credit confirmed by banks in their home country.

 Executing a Letter of Credit

-A seller only gets paid after performing specific actions that the buyer and seller agree to.
+A beneficiary only gets paid after performing specific actions and meeting the requirements spelled out in a letter of credit.

-For example, the seller may have to deliver merchandise to a shipyard in order to satisfy requirements for the letter of credit.
+For international trade, the seller may have to deliver merchandise to a shipyard in order to satisfy requirements for the letter of credit.
 Once the merchandise is delivered, the seller receives documentation proving that he made delivery.
-The letter of credit now must be paid even if something happens to the merchandise.
-If a crane falls on the merchandise or the ship sinks, it's not the seller's problem.
+The letter of credit now must be paid – even (depending on how things are set up) if something happens to the merchandise.
+If a crane falls on the merchandise or the ship sinks, it's not necessarily the seller's problem.